8 Ways to Reduce Attrition of Employees

 By providing clear requirements and instructions during recruitment, communicating about the company’s values and philosophy, and incorporating job and organizational fit.

-By tying financial incentives to tenure and providing unique incentives and perks that are unusual to most companies.
+By tying financial incentives to tenure and providing unique incentives and perks that are unusual to most of the companies.

 Outsource the work